amarinediary/Vanilla-JS-Pages-Transition-Loader/README.md

 ## Installation

-Simply add the following lines at the top of your `function.php` file.
+Add the following, to the top of your `function.php` file.

 ```
 add_action( 'admin_enqueue_scripts', 'sailor', PHP_INT_MIN );